- Parents Home

 - Have your child seated in a high chair or booster seat at the table when drinking and eating.

-- Serve three meals and two or three nutritious snacks a day.
+- Serve 3 meals and 2–3 scheduled healthy snacks a day.
 Don't be alarmed if your child seems to eat less than before.
 Growth slows during the second year and appetites tend to decrease.
-Talk to your doctor if you're concerned.
+Let your child decide how much to eat.
+Talk to your doctor if you're worried.

 - Avoid foods that can cause choking, such as whole grapes, raisins, popcorn, pretzels, nuts, hot dogs, sausages, chunks of meat, hard cheese, raw veggies, or hard fruits.

-- Avoid foods that are high in sugar and fat and low in nutrition.
+- Avoid foods that are high in sugar, salt, and fat and low in nutrition.

 - Babies learn best by interacting with people.
 Make time to talk, sing, read, and play with your child every day.

-- TV viewing (or other screen time, including computers) is not recommended for those under 18 months old.
+- TV viewing (or other screen time, including computers) is not recommended for kids under 18 months old.
+Video chatting is OK.

 - Have a safe play area and allow plenty of time for exploring.